artyomtugaryov/dobblenet/docs/train_detector.md

 Total Detection Time: 22 Seconds
 ```

-The result mAP for the model is 99.31 %.
+You can see that the final mAP value reaches 99.31%.
-in addition, using the logs of the learning process and prepared scripts, you can plot the map changes in training process:
+Additionally, using the logs of the learning process and the scripts prepared
+for you, you can plot the changes in mAP throughout the training process:

 ```sh
 python scripts/plot.py --log-file-path 15000.log --parameter mAP